 From ITU-T Workshop on Benchmarking of emerging technologies and applications 2019-03-11.

 ETSI Report TR 101 577 and ITU-T Recommendation Q.3930 was our first attempt to bring some order in system performance and performance measurements and more will follow.
 A lot has happened in the telecom industry and the software industry since 2011.
-At a joint meeting between ETSI and ITU-T in Geneva 2019-03-11 it was decided to proceed on the standard.
-We are currently investigating what should be added to the standard.
+At a joint meeting between ETSI and ITU-T in Geneva 2019-03-11 it was decided to proceed with additions to the standard.